 A Vibrant Community

-There are more than 110 languages in which LibreOffice is available.
-The app reaches the maximum number of individuals in their native language.
-Some language minorities are represented by their own language, such as Guarani in South Africa.
-Document Foundation estimates that there are nearly 200 million active users of LibreOffice worldwide.
-In addition, approximately ten percent of these users are Linux users, while 25 percent are students, and all found that LibreOffice was their preferred distribution.
-By releasing the open-source code, the LibreOffice app worldwide promotes independent development, and the worldwide community is based on meritocratic principles.
-The LibreOffice community comprises six continents, including people from around the world.
-At least 1,000 Active Contributors are available every week on the LibreOffice app.
-In addition, large enterprises also support this app, which is used on a large scale.
+There are over 110 languages available in LibreOffice, enabling it to reach a wide range of individuals in their native language, including language minorities such as Guarani in South Africa.
+The Document Foundation estimates that there are almost 200 million active users of LibreOffice globally, with around 10% of these users being Linux users and 25% being students who prefer using LibreOffice.
+The app promotes independent development worldwide by releasing open-source code, and the global community operates on meritocratic principles.
+The LibreOffice community consists of contributors from six continents, including individuals from various regions of the world.
+Every week, at least 1,000 active contributors are available on the LibreOffice app.
+Additionally, major enterprises also support this app, which is widely used on a large scale.

 If you are hunting for a free and premium office application, download LibreOffice from its official website.